GIScience/gis-training-resource-center/content/Modul_2/en_data_sources.md

 *Data size:* Sometimes you can access data in different scales, resolutions etc.
 Make sure to select a data set that fits your purpose and can be easily processed by you.
-E.g. if you only need data about a specific region, if feasible only select the data of this admin area.
+For example, if you only need data about a specific region, only select the data of this administrative area.

 *Data format:* Maybe there are different data formats available that you can choose from.
 Think about your needs and what is the most practical for your use